Polynomial-time Configuration Generator for Connected Unlabeled Multi-Agent Pathfinding: Suboptimal Approach:

-The previous algorithm found a single path in the induced subgraph $\indG{\setqfrom}$ when generating the next configuration.
-However, there may be any number of paths, as long as they are pairwise disjoint and the resulting configuration $\current$ is connected.
-Here, we describe the way to compute such multiple vertex-disjoint paths iteratively.
+The aforementioned idea uses a single path in the induced subgraph $\indG{\setqfrom}$ when generating the next configuration.
+However, there may exist multiple paths towards the goals as long as they are pairwise disjoint and the resulting configuration $\current$ is connected.
+That is, we can synthesise a configuration much closer to the goal by moving other unconstrained agents.
+This idea constitutes the approach of \algname.